brimdata/zed/k8s/README.md

 You will see the new objects.
 The secrets are base64 encoded.

 ### Deploy zqd with a S3 datauri
 In this example, we do a helm deploy that sets the S3 datauri for zqd.
 You should already have an S3 bucket set up for this.
-You can use any naming convention you want for you s3 datauri.
-In this example, the s3 bucket has a directory "mark" with a subdir call "zqd-meta".
+You can use any naming convention you want for your S3 datauri.
+In this example, the S3 bucket has a directory "mark" with a subdir call "zqd-meta".
 Change both of these values for your S3 setup.
 ```
 helm install zqd-test-1 charts/zqd --set datauri="s3://brim-scratch/mark/zqd-meta"
 ```